Newark Athlete

 Newark Athlete is an 1891 American short silent film directed and produced by William Kennedy Dickson.
-The film, roughly ten seconds in length, displays a young athlete swinging Indian clubs.
+The film, roughly 12 seconds in length, displays a young athlete swinging Indian clubs.
+The identity of the athlete is unknown.
 It was filmed in May or June 1891, in the Photographic Building at the Edison Laboratory, West Orange, New Jersey.
+The firm's Black Maria studio building was not constructed until late 1892 or early 1893.
 The film was made to be viewed using Thomas Edison's Kinetoscope.